mrrwhoo1/mrrwhoo1/README.md

 # Hello viewer!
-## my name is Maron H. Chilomo and i am a 2nd year computer science student at the time of creating this (2026-02-21)
+## my name is Maron H. Chilomo and i am a computer science student at the university of Cavendish.

 ## About me:
-- Ubuntu user
+- Fedora user
 - Loves coding (even tho sometimes its a pain in the ass)
 - Computer science student
 - Aspiring developer